 The renovation still felt overwhelming, daunting, and a pretty darn big task.
 A lot of decisions, a lot of organizing the moving pieces, and a lot of still unknown with the exterior and landscaping of our property.

 I started burning sage and palo santo in the house regularly.
 And I truly believe it has helped.
 "The power of intent is integral here.
 If you burn sage with the intention to cleanse your home of negative energy, then it is incredibly more likely to do so.
 Any effect of the plant must be rooted in your mind."

 Stay Positive.
 Tessa.

-The FamilyApp calendar has been another bright spot in creating positive energy through the process.
-Since the calendar can connect to the messenger, it’s been especially easy to chat with my husband about the renovation.
-It’s also helped me track of all my contractor meetings and house appointments.
-Plus, it even syncs to my Google calendar, which makes it easier to keep everything organized.
+The FamilyApp has been another bright spot in creating positive energy through the process.
+With the messenger, it's been especially easy to chat with my husband about the renovation.
+It's also helped me track of all my contractor meetings and house appointments.

 Now I’ve known Emily for a few years.
 We've been part of a bunch of creative networks together.
 I also love how she always has the biggest smile on her face, along with extremely good vibes.
 What I didn’t realize, is that Emily is what you might call a Renaissance Woman.
 She wears a bunch of different hats.
 And she’s really good at helping people.
 Just the amount of greatness I needed.

 As I sat gluing my 2019 plan for myself and my house (yes I made two), I placed Emily’s business card smack dab in the middle of my house manifestation.
 And BAM – that’s how the HGTV magic started.